NL-BioImaging/biomero/README.md

 At this point, we do not strictly validate the schema, we just read expected fields from the `descriptor.json`.

 ## Multiple versions
-Note that while it is possible to have multiple versions of the same workflow on Slurm (and select the desired one in Omero), it is not possible to configure this yet.
+Note that while it is possible to have multiple versions of the same workflow on Slurm (and select the desired one in OMERO), it is not possible to configure this yet.
 We assume for now you only want one version to start with.
 You can always update this config to download a new version to Slurm.

 ## I/O
 Unless you change the `Slurm` job, the input is expected to be: